LeonardoDiGaetano/LeonardoDiGaetano.github.io/_projects/Training.md

 ---
 layout: page
-title: Training and Certificates
-description: Teaching certificate
+title: My Path in Teaching
+description: Learn more about my studies as a teacher
 img: assets/img/teaching_certificate.jpg
 importance: 4
 category: Me as a teacher
 #related_publications: einstein1956investigations, einstein1950meaning
 ---

-# My Path in Teaching

 My passion for teaching began at a very young age.
 Since high school, I have been dedicated to helping my peers understand and excel in mathematics and scientific subjects.
 This early experience solidified my commitment to education and sparked my desire to pursue a career in teaching.